mmurygin/notes/unix/shell-scripts.md

 ## Common

-1. The is a good practise to put hash-band line at the beginning of each script
+1. The is a good practise to put hash-band line at the beginning of each script to tell which shell should execute this script

     ```
     #!/bin/bash